-Many people start an online businesses every year, but few of them ever reach profitability, and even fewer sustain profitability for more than a few years.
-Since so much is at stake, wouldn't it be nice to understand why some businesses are so much more successful than others?
+Many startups are formed every year, but few ever reach profitability, and even fewer sustain profitability for more than a few years.
+With so much at stake, wouldn't it be nice to understand why some businesses are so much more successful than others?

 Text is the lifeblood of the web.
 And when you choose an inferior web font to display it, your project is going to bleed all over the cyber-verse.
 To keep your projects from hemorrhaging unnecessarily, ensuring that your web font, CSS and html are up to the task is critical.
 All fonts are definitely not created equal, and depending upon how they are used, some can even be downright problematic.
 To top it off, as designers & developers, we love pushing the limits, frequently making our tools beg for mercy.
 Learn some common sense ways to identify and eradicate problematic code that just might be giving your text show more than a few blemishes.